palonso/MAEST/README.md

     datamodule.groundtruth_train=my_dataset/groundtruth-train.pk \
     datamodule.groundtruth_val=my_dataset/groundtruth-val.pk \
     datamodule.groundtruth_test=my_dataset/groundtruth-test.pk \
-    datamodule.base_dir =my/data/dir/
+    datamodule.base_dir=my/data/dir/
 ```

-Do not hesitate to  contact us for any further question or clarification related to the MAEST pre-training.
+In case more detail related to this stage is required, do not hesitate to contact us for any further question or clarification!

 ## Inference

 We provide a number of options to extract embeddings from the pre-trained MAEST models presented in
 the paper:

-- `extract_embeddings`: which retuns a [3, 768] vector with the embeddings for each audio file in
+- `extract_embeddings`: retuns a [3, 768] vector with the embeddings for each audio file in
   the `predict` dataset.
 The three dimensions of the first axis correspond to the CLS token, the
   DIST token and the average of the rest of tokens (see Section 4.1 from the paper).
-- `extract_logits`: that can be used in a teacher student setup, or transformed into label
-  predictions by applying a `Sigmoid` function.
+- `extract_logits`: returns logits that can be used in the teacher student setup, or transformed into label predictions by applying a `Sigmoid` function.

 Each pre-training configuration has its inference version.
 For example, to extract embeddings
 with MAEST trained on 10s patches with random weight initialization do: